kuzroman/docker-web-server--webpack-vue-build/README.md

-# docker-lamp
+# docker-web-server--webpack-vue-build

+### Backend

 Docker example with Apache, MySql 8.0, PhpMyAdmin and Php

-- You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
+- You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1`
 - You can use MySql 5.7 if you checkout to the tag `mysql5.7`

 I use docker-compose as an orchestrator.
 To run these containers: